BrawlRE/BrawlRE.github.io/public/docs/Brawl/Song_IDs.md

 Waluigi Pinball | A22 | 2727
 Rainbow Road | A23 | 2728
 ```
-A11/271E is referenced, codenamed "MLRPG02"
+A11/271E is referenced, codenamed "MLRPG02".

-A12/271F is referenced, codenamed "MORINOKINOKO"
+A12/271F is referenced, codenamed "MORINOKINOKO".

-Donkey Kong franchise (Bxx filenames)
+### Donkey Kong franchise (Bxx filenames)
 ```handsontable
 # COLUMNS
 Song Title